-For the below recipe we have listed a couple of simple topping items, however as always this pizza is COMPLETELY customizable!
-You can put whatever you like best on a pizza, just ensure that whatever meat you decide to put on it is completely cooked and ready to eat before you do.
+For the below recipe we have listed a couple of simple topping items, however, as always, this pizza is customizable which is why we have given you the option of two sauces.
+You can put whatever you like best on a pizza and that’s why it’s perfect for using up leftovers.

 - Ciabatta bread mix

 - Extra flour for dusting

 - 1 onion